| Chinese Sales | Reference Index | Home | Chinese Index |

 Wang's intent was to allow Wu Shu to continue to circulate for small transactions, but to introduce a fiduciary (token) coinage to replace gold in larger transactions.
 This was poorly received by a populous not used to token coinage, so Mang ordered that all gold be turned in and exchanged for the new coins.
 We have not found a record of the penalty for continuing to hold gold, but many of the aristocracy were executed at this time.

-| VALUE | INSCRIPTION | TYPE |
+VALUE | INSCRIPTION | TYPE |

-| 1 Wu Shu (5 shu) | WU SHU | ROUND COIN |
+1 Wu Shu (5 shu) | WU SHU | ROUND COIN |

-| 50 Wu Shu (250 shu) | TA-CH'UAN WU-SHIH | ROUND COIN |
+50 Wu Shu (250 shu) | TA-CH'UAN WU-SHIH | ROUND COIN |

-| 500 Wu Shu (2500 shu) | CH'I TAO WU-PAI | KNIFE COIN |
+500 Wu Shu (2500 shu) | CH'I TAO WU-PAI | KNIFE COIN |

-| 5000 Wu Shu (25000 shu) | YI-TAO P'ING WU-CHIEN | KNIFE COIN |
+5000 Wu Shu (25000 shu) | YI-TAO P'ING WU-CHIEN | KNIFE COIN |

 S-119, "YI-TAO P'ING WU-CHIEN" (One knife: value five thousand).
 The "YI-TAO" inscription on the handle is of inlaid gold.
 Valued at 5000 Wu Shu (25,000 shu).
 The specimen illustrated is 74 mm long by 15 mm across the blade and 27 mm across the handle.
 The weight of these varies considerable.
 The three specimens we have weight range from 25.84 to 38.85 grams and average 31.41 grams.
-F $1000.00 VF $1400.00At that time 5000 Wu Shu was equal to 1/2 cattie of gold.
+F $1750.00 VF $3500.00At that time 5000 Wu Shu was equal to 1/2 cattie of gold.
 A cattie weighed about 120 grams, so these knifes were valued at about 60 grams (2 ounces) of pure gold.
 We have not been able to find a relative value for gold in ancient China, but in the same time frame in the Roman Empire, this would have been at least a year's wages to an average citizen. |

 S-116, "CH'I TAO WU-PAI" (Ch'i knife five hundred), value 500 knife coin with the characters in raised bronze.
 About 75 mm long, 29 mm across the handle and 14 mm across the blade.
 Average weight (3 specimens) 19.4 grams (range from 18.4 to 20.3).
-VF $375.00 XF $550.00 |
+The specimen imaged has been cleaned to reveal the glossy dark gray patina one often seen on Wang Mang coins.
+VF $550.00 XF $750.00 |

 These knife coins are sometimes referred to as key coins, and are very well cast, although on the value 500 the characters on the ring handle are sometimes weak.
 The edges are usually finished with slightly coarse file marks around the outside, but much finer file marks on the leading edge of the knife blade (as if the knife had been sharpened).
 Both types should be examined quite closely as good quality fakes exist.
 On the value 5000, genuine examples are often found with the gold inlays missing, but for which new inlays have been applied (such specimens are worth less).
-If the inlays are genuine, the patination should in part overlay them.
+If the inlays are genuine, the patina should in part overlay them.

 S-120+, "TA-CH'UAN WU-SHIH" (Great coin value 50).
 These are the only coins to circulate during all five of Wang's reforms, and today be very common.
 We see a great variety of sizes and weights, from about 1.5 to 10 grams.
 It is likely that the heavier specimens are the earliest and the lighter ones the latest, although specimens under 3 grams are likely contemporary counterfeits.
 There is a wide variation of calligraphy styles, probably indicating dates and mints, but this information has been lost to us.
 The high rims protect the coins from wear and these are seldom seen below a grade of VF. | ||||||||||||||||